amitf1/amitf1.github.io/_posts/2020-07-02-Bird-Species-Image-Classification.md

 Only our layers were trained, **no fine-tuning was needed**

 The nice thing about [MobileNet](https://arxiv.org/abs/1704.04861) is the use of Depthwise Separable Convolution which enables the network to be light, yet effective.
-You can read about this also it here [MobileNet](https://towardsdatascience.com/review-mobilenetv1-depthwise-separable-convolution-light-weight-model-a382df364b69)
+You can read about it also here [MobileNet](https://towardsdatascience.com/review-mobilenetv1-depthwise-separable-convolution-light-weight-model-a382df364b69)
 ```python
 import tensorflow as tf
 from tensorflow.keras.models import Sequential